chloekeenan/Project-2/README.md

 - All icons used in the game were taken from Font Awesome (https://fontawesome.com/)

+- The icon used in the favicon was taken from FavIcon.io (https://favicon.io/)

 # Frameworks and Libraries

 - Code for the game was inspired by : Rock Paper Scissors Game - UI & JavaScript (https://youtu.be/WR_pWXJZiRY) Brad Travery at https://codepen.io/bradtraversy/pen/wLgPzr